Enpass vs 1Password: which takes the lead?

 1Password’s and Enpass’ desktop apps are supported on Windows, macOS, and Linux.
 For those who are worried about installation and setup processes, there’s no reason to tax yourself.
 Setup is a breeze for both password managers’ apps.
 All you need to do is click when prompted.

-Enpass’s desktop apps actually look very similar to 1Password’s versions.
+Enpass’s desktop apps actually look pretty similar to 1Password’s versions.
 They’re every bit as sleek and well organized.
-Although, Enpass’ default versions are slightly more utilitarian with smaller fonts and icons.
+Enpass’ default versions are less polished with smaller fonts and less modern-looking icons.

 In brief, both 1Password and Enpass’ desktop apps aren’t going to revolutionize anything but they’re contemporary, clean, and easy to navigate.
 So, that’s a stamp of approval for both password managers.